davidsunday2/Excel-Dashboard-Project-/README.md

 - Analyze sales by country

 ## Data Source
-I used a publically available dataset and it had the below sheets in one Excel workbook
+I used a publically available dataset with below sheets in one Excel workbook
 - Orders: Order details
 - Customers: Customer profiles
 - Products: Product information